 Core exercises post pregnancy: Pelvic tilt

 The pelvic tilt is one of the most trouble-free postpartum belly exercises you can perform.
 Lie on the floor and place a pillow under your hips and one between your knees for comfort.
-With your arms laid straight on each side, inhale and draw your abs in, squeezing your buttocks.
+With your arms lying straight on each side, inhale and draw your abs in, squeezing your buttocks.
 Hold for 5 seconds, then release and repeat 10 times.

 Core exercises post pregnancy: Pelvic bridge